What makes people buy a pension?

 |Entry (tax relief)||Exit (tax on balance after PCLS)||How much did i spend?||How much did i get back||What's the return?||5 years||10 years|

-You can only make pension contributions up to your relevant earnings.
+You can only make pension contributions up to your relevant earnings (£3,600 if higher).
 But the actual effective rate of tax relief depends on what type of income is receiving higher relief and whether you are getting to exit or mitigate any tax traps.

-So, looking at relief at source schemes.
-Tax relief is granted by allowing a deduction based on basic rate relief from your contribution.
+With relief at source schemes, tax relief is granted by allowing a deduction based on basic rate relief from your contribution.
 The higher and additional rate threshold are then increased in tandem by the gross amount.
-For example, if you put in £8,000 it is grossed up to £10,000 and your higher rate threshold becomes £56,350 and additional rate tax starts at £160,000.
+For example, if you put in £8,000 it is grossed up to £10,000 and your higher rate threshold becomes £60,000 and additional rate tax starts at £160,000.

 Tax relief is dictated by what type of income or gains moves into a lower band.

-Also, as pension contributions reduce your adjusted net income, which dictates the impact of any tax traps, there may be relief gained in this way.
+Also, pension contributions reduce your adjusted net income.
+As this dictates the impact of any tax traps, there may be relief gained in this way.
 You can also get relief at a higher amount than the actual rate of tax on the income you’re relieving.

 The graph below shows the potential rates of tax relief.